-Ms. Koenig welcomed everyone to the meeting and thanked them for attending.
-She congratulated Barbara Sondag on her upcoming retirement.
+Ms. Koenig welcomed everyone and thanked them for attending the meeting.

 Ms. Koenig presented the Board with a look at the year ahead.
 She stated in 2023 the Agency will continue to optimize internal operations that will include managing the transition to an in-house facilities and maintenance team that serves the main facility, public housing, and affordable developments.
 She stated the Agency is ensuring the finance operation is equipped to handle day-to-operations as well as monthly and annual reporting responsibilities.
 She said the Agency is also capitalizing on the housing administration division to better manage compliance of public housing and affordable developments.